 To provide to the public historic bridge photos, documentation, consultation, and presentations in an attempt to share with others their beauty, history, and feasibility of preservation, while at the same time revealing the demolition risk that historic bridges face, while also providing consultation and restorative options for historic bridges.

 HistoricBridges.org was founded in June of 2003 under the name Historic Bridges of Michigan and Elsewhere by Nathan Holth.
 It originally began as a website that provided photos and information for historic bridges in Michigan and nearby places, giving rise to its original name, Historic Bridges of Michigan and Elsewhere.
 From day one, Holth placed a priority on photo-documenting bridges as extensively as possible, including both overview photos and detail photos which show the structural design and condition of a bridge.
 Also from day one, there was been a commitment to the advocacy of historic bridges, through public awareness efforts and communication with elected officials.
 Holth later teamed up with Rick McOmber, another historic bridge enthusiast and photographer, to expand the geographic coverage of the website.
 Holth and McOmber combined the costs of travel to make longer out-of-state trips, and the site rapidly began to cover surrounding states.
 At the same time, Luke Gordon, a historic bridge enthusiast with a construction and engineering background, joined the team.
 Gordon brought the technical knowledge and hands-on experience needed to allow the website to move beyond documentation and also provide consultation and advising services for historic bridges.
 By 2009, amidst the growing coverage area and range of services offered, Historic Bridges of Michigan and Elsewhere was renamed to HistoricBridges.org.
 The name is simple, yet reflects not only a strong web presence, but a range of features and services that are not restricted to a geographic location.
+View the current number of Bridge Browser listings by location.

 Today, HistoricBridges.org is the one-stop-resource for all types of historic bridges except wooden covered bridges.
 Wooden covered bridges are not a part of HistoricBridges.org because providing information and services on this well-known and extensively preserved bridge type would be redundant and a waste of HistoricBridges.org resources.
 HistoricBridges.org today remains a committed leader in providing information, photos, and consultation on metal and concrete historic bridges.